 Once you’ve downloaded and opened the app, you’ll be prompted to log in.
 After you’ve logged in, you’ll have the ability to deposit checks, set automatic bill pay and see a history of transactions at any time.

 Everyone loses their password or forgets their username at one point or another, but thankfully Capital One makes it easy to retrieve your information and stay safe.
-In order to verify your identity, you’ll have to provide Capital One the following personal information:
+In order to verify your identity, you’ll have to provide Capital One with the following personal information: